 As of early May 2020, over 4.7 million people have been confirmed to be infected with the SARS-CoV-2 coronavirus, and governments are scrambling to contain its spread.
 The high R0 value (a measure of contagiousness- estimated to be between 2.0 and 3.02) of SARS-CoV-2 means that those infected copiously spread the virus and develop complications suddenly.
 As a result, health care systems are overwhelmed, and the effective delivery of medical care to all patients has become a challenge worldwide.
 Insufficient attention to early warning signs, inadequate stockpiling, lack of access to testing kits and personal protective equipment (PPE), and nationwide variability in the approaches to testing, distribution of PPE, and timing and degree of social distancing measures likely all affected the spread of the disease.
-Inadequate PPE, overcrowding, and difficulty protecting existing patients are key challenges the medical industry is grappling with.
+Inadequate PPE, overcrowding, and difficulty protecting existing patients are key challenges the medical industry is grappling with covid-19 impact on medical devices market.

 Medical device manufacturers have not escaped the pandemic’s impact.
 Similar to pharmaceutical companies, medical device manufacturers rely heavily on healthcare facilities for their clinical trial data collection.
 Most medical device products must undergo clinical trials both pre- and post-market before manufacturers can obtain certificates for market approval.
 As the COVID-19 pandemic continues to unfold, medical device companies are finding it difficult to make informed decisions about their products, supply chains, and regulatory obligations in the midst of uncertainty.
 Medical device professionals have the unenviable task of asking for a pause amid the panic.
 No matter how bad it is or how bad it might get, here’s the truth: heedless action will make it worse.
-Despite the adrenaline telling us to produce as fast as possible, this is the moment when quality matters more than anything else.
+Despite the adrenaline telling us to produce as fast as possible, this is the moment when quality matters more than anything else. covid-19 impact on medical devices market

 With a strategy that leverages exemptions, production procedures that innovate to fill needs and a communication plan that works across public and private entities, you can navigate the chaos and support public health.
 Announcements from governing bodies and conversations with key decision-makers and regulatory experts hold the key to the success of the medical device industry.